Interview Query

 Looking at data science interview data over the past two years - we’re also seeing a slowdown across the board.

-Interview data was gathered from our internal interview experience forum and scraped from a variety of websites.
+Interview data was gathered from our internal interview experience forum and scraped from various websites.

-Big tech companies also suffered the most in this recession and have completely stopped hiring.
+Big tech companies suffered the most in this recession and have stopped hiring completely.

 Big tech companies also hired a large percentage of the total “data scientist” jobs that existed.
-Since data science is a premium role, big tech companies were the ones generally spearheading the premium cost.
+Since data science is a premium role, big tech companies generally spearheaded the premium cost.

-You can see the clear split starting in April 2022 when the hiring freezes started across Meta and other companies began.
+You can see the clear split starting in April 2022 when the hiring freezes started across Meta and other companies.

-A larger proportion of data scientists, in general, were hired at Big Tech companies (Facebook, Google, Amazon, etc.).
+In general, a larger proportion of data scientists were hired at Big Tech companies (Facebook, Google, Amazon, etc.).

 Now that there’s a slowdown in hiring across Big Tech, we’re seeing the data science role affected by the sheer proportion that Big Tech constituted across all data science hiring.

-We should see in the next year or so this effect in lower data science salaries.
+In the next year or so, we should see this effect in lower data science salaries.

 The data engineering market is still booming.
 While the rise in analysts could be a shift towards a cheaper data science job market, data engineering qualifications still require technical knowledge similar to software engineers.

-So the rise in the position could be more attributed to companies slowly understanding how important data infrastructure is.
+So, the rise in the position could be attributed to companies slowly understanding how important data infrastructure is.

-Additionally, there is also a factor of as data engineering becomes more popular, companies get better at defining the roles for their positions in HR.
-What could be traditionally a software engineering or data science role, now is being correctly re-labeled into data engineering.
+Additionally, there is also a factor that as data engineering becomes more popular, companies get better at defining the roles for their positions in HR.
+What could be traditionally a software engineering or data science role is now being correctly re-labeled into data engineering.

 As more companies define data engineering roles, the number of jobs in the space will comfortably rise.
-And likewise standardization of data engineering interviews will also get better.
+And likewise standardization of data engineering interviews will also improve.

 So in general - there’s definitely a recession in the data space across all sectors.